Observation of a threshold enhancement in the $\pi^+\pi^-$ spectrum in $\psi(3686) \rightarrow \pi^{+}\pi^{-}J/\psi$ decays

 In this case, we observed a strong correlation between the mixing angle $\theta_{\rm mix}$ and the parameter $\beta$.
-Fixing $\theta_{\rm mix}=12^{\circ}$ as determined from the ratio of electronic widths~\cite{Kuang:2006me}, the fit ( Fig.~\ref{fig:totalfit}) reproduces the threshold enhancement but overshoots the spectrum near 0.55 GeV/$c^2$, reducing $\chi^2$/ndf from 308.5 to 9.2.
-However, the $\chi^2$/ndf in the $M(\pi^+\pi^-)\in[0.28, 0.32]~{\rm GeV}/c^2$ range is 33.7, which is much smaller than the value of 1.5 under the resonance hypothesis.
+Fixing $\theta_{\rm mix}=12^{\circ}$ as determined from the ratio of electronic widths~\cite{Kuang:2006me}, the fit (Fig.~\ref{fig:totalfit}) reproduces the threshold enhancement but overshoots the spectrum near 0.55 GeV/$c^2$, resulting in a $\chi^2$/ndf of 308.5 without FSI, which improves to 9.2 when FSI is included.
+However, the $\chi^2$/ndf in the $M(\pi^+\pi^-)\in[0.279, 0.325]~{\rm GeV}/c^2$ range is 33.7, which is significantly larger than the value of 1.5 under the resonance hypothesis as shown in Fig.~\ref{fig:pipifit}.